nascimento/docker-laravel-dev-laradock-example/README.md

-# Docker for Laravel development environment using laradock
+# Laravel development environment using laradock

 ##  To run this project